mecid/mecid.github.io/_posts/2019-07-17-navigation-in-swiftui.md

 }
 ```

-Now, the user gets an excellent modal card interface which we have in iOS 13.
+Now, the user gets an excellent card interface which we have in iOS 13.
 You can dismiss it by swiping down.
 But what if you want to add a button which dismisses the modal?
 To do that we have to use *Environment Property Wrapper*.

 ```swift
 struct DetailsView: View {